 On top of these options we also have books, podcasts, blogs, TV shows, and the list goes on.

 All these things are great tools for our faith.
-But they should only be complimentary to the word of God.
+But they should only be complimentary to our daily reading of the word of God.

 Consider the following passage from the book of Acts:

 10 The brothers immediately sent Paul and Silas away by night to Berea, and when they arrived they went into the Jewish synagogue.11 Now these Jews were more noble than those in Thessalonica; they received the word with all eagerness, examining the Scriptures daily to see if these things were so

 Apostle Paul is arguable one of he most iconic apostles in all of Christianity.

 He was the physical author for 13 out of 27 books of the New Testament Bible.

 To say the least, he knew the word and taught it precisely.